FDio/vpp/src/vnet/ip/reass/reassembly.rst

 buffers, vnet_buffer_chain_linearize() is called after reassembly so that L2/L3/L4 headers can be found in first buffer.
 Full reassembly is costly and shouldn't be used unless necessary.
-Full reassembly is by default enabled for both ipv4 and ipv6 traffic for "forus" traffic
+Full reassembly is by default enabled for both ipv4 and ipv6 "for us" traffic
 - that is packets aimed at VPP addresses.
-This can be disabled via API if desired, in which case "forus" fragments are dropped.
+This can be disabled via API if desired, in which case "for us" fragments are dropped.

 2. Shallow (virtual) reassembly allows various classifying and/or translating features to work with fragments without having to understand fragmentation.
-It works by extracting L4 data and adding them to vnet_buffer for each packet/fragment passing throught SVR nodes.
+It works by extracting L4 data and adding them to vnet_buffer for each packet/fragment passing through SVR nodes.
 This operation is performed for both fragments and regular packets, allowing consuming code to treat all packets in same way.
 SVR caches incoming packet fragments (buffers) until first fragment is